enkuru/claude-toolbar/README.md

 - Any queued approval/error message (e.g. "This command requires approval")
 - The associated `claude` process IDs if the process monitor is enabled

 Inactive (older) sessions are automatically ordered to the bottom; only the 20 most recent entries are shown to keep the menu tidy.
-Idle sessions also offer **Send Command…** and **Schedule Run…** actions:

-- **Send Command…** launches the PTY manager (if needed) and injects the text you enter.
-Optional auto-approval automatically answers waiting prompts with the numeric choice you specify.
-- **Schedule Run…** queues a session to relaunch after a delay.
-Scheduled items appear in the menu so you can cancel or fire them early.

-When auto-approval is enabled the toolbar watches the transcript and sends the configured choice (default `1`) whenever the session is waiting for approval.
+When Claude asks for approval, the session row turns orange so you can quickly jump back to the terminal.

 ## Notes & Limitations